vbielov/LoremScriptumCompiler/README.md

 > [!TIP]
 > For a better programming experience we **strongly** recommend using VS Code with the [LoremScriptum Extension](https://marketplace.visualstudio.com/items?itemName=BackBencher.loremscriptum)
 > _For more information on how to use the extension, see [this](#how-to-special-keywords--operators) section below._

+## Installation

+You can find pre-built binaries for Windows/Linux in [Releases](https://github.com/vbielov/LoremScriptumCompiler/releases).

+But they still require LLVM libraries of right versions to be installed.

+Guide for building this project can be found in [INSTALL.md](./INSTALL.md)

 ## Our Compiler structure